flox/flox-bash/flox.1.md

 ## Environment options

-The following option is supported by all runtime environment subcommands:
+The following option is supported by all flox environment-related commands:

 -e `<name>`, \--environment `<name>`
 :   Selects **flox environment** to be modified or used.
 If not provided then